-At first glance, Lake County Coroner Dr. Daniel Thomas seemed as benign as a rural pharmacist.
-Once his glance fell on you, that camouflage fell away.
+At first glance, Lake County Coroner Dr. Daniel Thomas seemed as benign as a rural pharmacist…but once his glance fell on you, that camouflage dropped away.
 Dr. Thomas’ deep-set eyes broadcast intelligence and uncanny perception.

 Dr. Daniel Thomas, MD, originally from Chicago, left the crowded city for the pastures of Lake County, eventually settling in Hobart.
 Dr. Thomas served as a colonel in the Indiana National Guard, and practiced a kind of “Swiss Army” medical, performing surgeries, catching babies, all while running a private practice, and even studying hypnosis in its medical infancy.
 That kind of catch-all medical doctor is rarely allowed today.

 Luckily, I found someone who knew Dr. Thomas personally (she wished to remain anonymous for this article).
 Many years ago, she had kept horses at his racing stable on Ainsworth and County Line roads and spent hours trotting them on his dirt track and surrounding field (a racing stable once built and owned by Capone underboss Mike Carrozzo).

 “A nice man.
 [Dr. Thomas would] sit on his porch and watch us ride around, smiling and waving, always friendly.
 He loved horses, loved animals.
 He had his dogs with him all the time.
 Always the nicest man.
 But integrity, integrity, integrity.
 And his eyes.
 When those eyes were on you, you weren’t hiding anything.
 Such a smart man.”